-Mobile networks are increasingly used for voice and data communications when a ship is either at dock or sailing inshore because of its lower cost and latency than satellite.
+Mobile networks are increasingly used for voice and data communications when a ship is either at the dock or sailing inshore because of its lower cost and latency than satellites.
 Often, the same equipment is used to access both internet and 3G/4G services.

-Confidentiality: Data and voice transmitted over 3G and 4G mobile networks is encrypted, but information may then pass over the internet where no confidentiality can be guaranteed.
+Confidentiality: Data and voice transmitted over 3G and 4G mobile networks are encrypted, but information may then pass over the internet where no confidentiality can be guaranteed.

 Integrity: The 3G and 4G network standards have controls in place to ensure message integrity.

 Availability: Communications could be disrupted through jamming, but authorities would be quick to react to mobile network outages.

 Key risk: With the availability of cheaper, faster internet access, usage will increase and the risk of malicious documents or software being downloaded onto onboard devices will also increase.

 WIFI networks are used for connecting devices within a ship, port or office environment so they can access the internet and other network resources.

 Confidentiality: Earlier WIFI protocols (such as WEP) can now be easily decrypted and transmissions read.